zitongwu/Amazon_Rating_Prediction/README.md

 The trained model obtained an F1 score of 0.88 on the validation set (with 10-fold cross validation) and 0.86 on the test set

 ## Data Size
 * Training set: 921782 review entries, 33056 unique products
 * Test set: 222078 review entries, 8264 unique products
+You can find samples of the training and test set in the repository showing the first 100 entries of each

 ## General Approach
 * First make a multi-class (1,2,3,4,5) rating prediction for each review